-The main purpose of writing a persuasive essay is, like the name suggests it, to convince the audience of a certain point.
-This type of academic writing task is also known as argumentative essay — it is expected that you use sufficient arguments to defend your position.
+What is a persuasive essay?
+It is the first question an average student asks when getting the task to write such an assignment.
+The main purpose of writing a persuasive essay is, like the name suggests, to convince the audience of a certain point.
+This type of academic writing task is also known as an argumentative essay — it is expected that you use sufficient arguments to defend your position.

 But what is persuasive essay writing exactly?
 How to nail it by making your reader take your side of the argument?
 How to write a persuasive essay and how to end it?
 What are the secrets of making your opponent believe you and winning the argument?
 Read on to discover some useful tips, hints, and tactics.